AWARD: UChicago Awarded 2019 EVERFI Impact Award

 At UChicago, we have a sustained commitment to fostering a safe, healthy, and respectful environment.
 This award is a reflection of our ongoing effort to prevent and address acts of sexual misconduct, strengthen University processes and policies, and implement current best practices for prevention.

-We would like to acknowledge the significant contributions of student groups including the Office of the Provost Sexual Misconduct Student Advisory Board, the Phoenix Survivors Alliance, and the Student Government Executive Committee for their partnership in working to create a safe and inclusive educational environment.
+We would like to acknowledge the significant contributions of student groups including the Office of the Provost Sexual Misconduct Student Advisory Board, the Phoenix Survivors Alliance, the Student Government Executive Committee, and the Committee on Sexual Assault Awareness and Prevention (SAAP) for their partnership in working to create a safe and inclusive educational environment.
 We also congratulate the Office for Sexual Misconduct Prevention and Support, specifically Shea Wolfe (Director), Vickie Sides (Associate Director), Megan Heckel (Associate Director), and the RSVP Program Peer Educators for this achievement.

 To learn more about the Campus Prevention Network please visit https://everfi.com/networks/campus-prevention-network/.

 In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to University programs on the basis of individual merit.
 The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law (including Title IX of the Education Amendments of 1972).
 For additional information regarding the University of Chicago’s Policy on Harassment, Discrimination, and Sexual Misconduct, please see: http://harassmentpolicy.uchicago.edu/page/policy.